The interactions of people with the natural world generate different landscapes.

 Individual deadlines for assignments can be found on Brightspace.

-Per class there will be 1-3 chapters or papers to read, selected from:
+Per class there will be 1-3 chapters or papers to read.

 Exchange and Study Abroad students, please see the Prospective students website for information on how to apply.